In 1985, I enrolled in the Computer Science AP class at my high school. We did our projects in Pascal on a DEC PDP-11 running RSTS.

 My favorite first year project was Othello.
 It displayed graphics with GKS and used rudimentary AI.
 It was a pretty sophisticated freshman project.
 I had to use the VAX/VMS system allocated to the grad students.

 I loved Symbolics Lisp Machines.
-Writing code on them was a joy.
+Coding on them was a joy.
 But employment prospects weren't good after the company declared bankruptcy.

 In 1993, I wrote of couple of simple database applications for 3COM using Lotus Notes.
 The more complex app was a conference room scheduler.
 It let users enter any value for the time and my code tried to parse what they meant.